dcc-cc3002/citric-liquid-Jimol1711/README.md

 The remainder of this README is yours to complete.
 Take this opportunity to describe your contributions, the design decisions you've made, and any other information you deem necessary.

+In the following ... are specified the implemented functionalities.
+The project is divide on three packages, Panel, Unit and Board.
+The Board package contains the classes used to build the main structure of the game.

 <div style="text-align:center;">